ndench/ndench.github.io/_drafts/brisphp-news.md

 in the way that you want.
 TBDM allows you to model your data in the database exactly how you want to, then it generates your entities in code for you, not the other way around like a conventional ORM.

+[CipherSweet](https://github.com/paragonie/ciphersweet) was released by the Paragon Initiative and is an implementiation of [searchable field-level encryption](https://paragonie.com/blog/2017/05/building-searchable-encrypted-databases-with-php-and-sql).
+Which means you can store encrypted data in your database and search it without decrypting every row.
+I don't know about you but this seems like utter magic to me.
+The example given by Paragon is storing a bunch of SSN's in encrypted format and being able to search them to find a specific user.